| Quality

 of elements, including a review of the systematic search methods

-employed and an assessment of whether the secondary source includes
+employed and an assessment of whether the secondary source

-along with an attempt to assess the skill-level of the appraisers
+studies was performed, along with an attempt to assess the

-and the robustness of their review.
-One or two of included primary
+review.
+One or two of included primary studies considered

-of the lowest quality are critically appraised as well.
+lowest quality are critically appraised as well.
 If these

 lower quality studies also pass, it is assumed that the authors